vmware-tanzu/community-edition/METRICS.md

 will be made public and viewable by the community.

 Metrics are _only_ reported on GitHub Action runs and are injested directly by WaveFront.
-This gives the maintainers and community reproducable data points for potential performance regressions.
+This gives the maintainers and community reproducible data points for potential performance regressions.

 ## Reports on Pull Request runs